petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/competitive-landscape-and-liferay-positioning.md

 * DXP Market: $14b with 12% annual growth
 * Enterprise Application Market: $330b with 8% annual growth

-This provides opportunities for Liferay and Lifeary’s Partners.
+This provides opportunities for Liferay and Liferay’s Partners.
 But, the market is very competitive with a wide-range of vendors, which makes it difficult and confusing for customers to decide which solution is best for them.

 ## Enterprise Application Categories

-Liferay’s competition can be broadly divided into four main categories
+Liferay’s competition can be broadly divided into four main categories:

 * Enterprise Suites
 * Digital Experience Platforms (DXP)